juanluisbaptiste/network-tests/README.md

 # network-tests
-Collection of python scripts to do network tests like download/upload speeds, network latency (ping) and store results in a CSV file with some stats.
+Collection of python scripts to do multiple network tests like download/upload speeds and network latency (ping).
+It also calculates statistics like averages medians mins and maxs values and store results in a CSV file.

 The scripts have the following features: